Nikolay Bodurov: Esteghlal

 On 30 January 2020, Bodurov signed for Iranian club Esteghlal on a six-month contract until the end of the season, with an option to extend his contract until the end of the 2020–21 season.
 He was handed the number 20 jersey.
 On 10 February 2020, he made his official debut for the club in an AFC Champions League away match against Al-Shorta.

 International career

-On 8 October 2010, Bodurov made his debut for the Bulgarian national team in the 1–0 away win in a Euro 2012 qualifying match against Wales in Cardiff.
+On 8 October 2010, Bodurov made his debut for the Bulgaria national team in the 1–0 away win in a Euro 2012 qualifying match against Wales in Cardiff.
 During a 2014 World Cup qualifying match against Denmark on 26 March 2013, Bodurov ruptured his ligament of ankle, and received surgery two days later.
 He reclaimed his starting spot for the national team following his return from injury, but was sent off on 11 October 2013, in the 1–2 away loss against Armenia in a World Cup qualifier.

 On 9 September 2014, Bodurov captained his country for the first time in the 2–1 away victory over Azerbaijan in a Euro 2016 qualifier after regular captain Ivelin Popov had sustained an injury a few days prior to the match.
 He subsequently dedicated the win to Popov.